Nivanglus/Epsilon-Rules/Rules.md

 ## General Conduct

 1. Harassment - While some level of competitive shit-talk is acceptable, we do not want to see toxic behavior.
    - We're all here to have fun, and there is no need to try and make people "tilt".
-This includes pointless bullying and being a general shithead.
+If you're not having fun, leave.
-   - If you're coming to the sim with the intent to piss people off and waste time, you will be sent home.
+   - If show up with the sole intent to piss people off and waste time, you will be sent home.

 2. Griefing - Griefing can be defined as producing any object in-world that intentionally causes script time to bog down or puts a strain on sim and/or users' FPS.
 Crashing the sim falls under this definition as well.
    - This will automatically result in a 24-hour ban, minimum.